 poor before breaking down the crackhouse doors and arresting the

 poor downtrodden scum.
-Quite a racket they have going.
+Quite a racket they got going.

-Not to mention the facts later revealed that the great
+Not to mention facts later revealed that the great

 “just say no to drugs” King Ray-Gun himself smoked reefer with